The insider advice on this page is from Wendy’s Trusted Travel Expert for Sri Lanka: Miguel Cunat of Sri Lanka in Style.

 Go for an early morning stroll around Galle Fort before the heat sets in.
-One of Sri Lanka’s eight UNESCO World Heritage sites, the fort was first built by the Portuguese in the sixteenth century before being extensively fortified by the Dutch in the seventeenth century.
+One of Sri Lanka’s eight UNESCO World Heritage sites, the fort was first built by the Portuguese in the sixteenth century before being extensively fortified by the Dutch in the 17th century.
 It’s a quiet maze of little streets and alleyways.
-We can arrange for Juliet Coombe, a resident of Galle and a travel writer, to take you on a guided walk of the area to point out all the fascinating nooks and crannies, such as the spaces in the rampart walls where, not too long ago, local families would cook their fresh fish over a wood fire.
 Around lunchtime, take a tuk-tuk to Why Beach, a small café in Thalpe, south of Galle, that gives access to a semi-private beach and rock pool.
 The owner is Italian and takes pride in serving the freshest pasta.
 You’ll need a reservation.
 In the afternoon, take another short tuk-tuk ride inland to Yatigala Temple, a quiet and little visited temple that looks out over paddy fields and hamlets.
-From here, take a stroll along a village road for 500 meters and you will find yourself at the door of Paddy Island.
-Part hotel, part café, Paddy House is a lovely spot, where you can have afternoon tea and the most delicious cake served by the owner Danielle, while looking out at the freshwater ponds built by her husband, David.
-You’ll need a reservation here, too.
 Head back to Galle for a treatment at the Aman Spa at Amangalla, and dine at the Galle Fort Hotel or the Aman itself.

 The last two weeks of January and the first two weeks of March.
 February is a very good month, but, alas, a busy one, with plenty of people coming to Sri Lanka on half-term or over the Chinese New Year from Singapore, Hong Kong, Bangkok, Dubai, and other parts of Asia.
 The weather in January is delightful—springlike temperatures and blue skies.
 As the weeks roll by, temperatures begin to rise, peaking in April.